NuGet/docs.microsoft.com-nuget/docs/consume-packages/Configuring-NuGet-Behavior.md

 ### NuGetDefaults.Config settings

-- `packageSources`: this collection has the same meaning as `packageSources` in regular config files and specifies the default sources in their preferred order.
-If this setting exists in `NuGetDefaults.Config`, then NuGet doesn't use nuget.org as a default package source.
-An administrator can thus make sure that everyone using this file is working with the same sources and avoids using nuget.org if desired.
+- `packageSources`: this collection has the same meaning as `packageSources` in regular config files and specifies the default sources.
+NuGet uses the sources in order when installing or updating packages in projects using the `packages.config` reference format.
+For projects using the PackageReference format, NuGet uses local sources first, then sources on network shares, then HTTP sources, regardless of the order in the configuration files.
+NuGet always ignores the order of sources with restore operations.

 - `disabledPackageSources`: this collection also has the same meaning as in `NuGet.Config` files, where each affected source is listed by its name and a true/false value indicating whether it's disabled.
 This allows the source name and URL to remain in `packageSources` without having it turned on by default.
 Individual developers can then re-enable the source by setting the source's value to false in other `NuGet.Config` files without having to find the correct URL again.
 This is also useful to supply developers with a full list of internal source URLs for an organization while enabling only an individual team's source by default.